-If child is believed to have left the borough with no forwarding address of travel evidence complete the attached CME 1a form and send it back to onrollgonemissing@bolton.gov.uk.
-The child remains on role until the BMBC has completed reasonable checks to ascertain the where abouts under 8 1 (h) regulation 8 of the Education (Pupil Registration) (England) Regulations 2006.
-(See attached for the 15 grounds) Any other related CME enquires e mail: childrenmissingeducation@bolton.gov.uk
+If child is believed to have left Bolton with no forwarding address of travel evidence complete the attached CME 1A form and send it back to onrollgonemissing@bolton.gov.uk.
+The child remains on role until reasonable checks have been carried out to ascertain the where abouts under 9(1)(i) School Attendance(Pupil Registration)(England) Regulations 2024 (See attached for the 15 grounds) Any other related CME enquires are e mailed to: childrenmissingeducation@bolton.gov.uk

-For any student who has a child protection plan or is looked after but placed at home is absent, we will contact the Early Intervention Service on the first day of absence before 10:30am on 01204 334220.
-The Early Intervention Service will then conduct a home visit.
+For any student who is absent and has a child protection plan in place or is looked after but placed at home, we will contact the Early Intervention Service on the first day of absence before 10:30am on 01204 334220.
+The Early Intervention Service duty team will then conduct a home visit.

-When a student has persistent or severe absence, all avenues of support will be facilitated through the Early Help process, but if severe absence for unauthorised reasons continues, it is likely to constitute neglect.
-We will be conscious of any potential safeguarding issues in these cases and where these remain, a referral will be made to the Integrated Front Door.
+When a student has persistent or severe absence, all avenues of support will be facilitated through the Early Help process, but if severe absence for unauthorised reasons continues, this may constitute neglect.
+We will consider any potential safeguarding factors and will consider if a referral to the Integrated Front Door is required.